ocadotechnology/kubernetes-config-pinner/README.md

 ### Repo spec
 * `manifests/`: Place yaml files here
 * `dependencies-v1`: Line delimited git repo names

+### Adding things to be deployed
+Either:
+* Add your manifest to an existing repo, if it logically belongs with other pieces, or is tightly coupled
+* Or create a new repository, and put it in the `manifests` directory.
+Then, add a reference into the `dependencies-v1` file in one of the current repos.
+This is just the git repo url, and the git repo needs to allow the `go-prod` user access.
+This means that when building that parent repo, all of the dependencies will automatically be downloaded and included into the generated directory.

 ### Local Example
 `./run -vv` in this repo